dmonopoly/activities-agent/README.md

 # Overview

-An AI-powered agent system for discovering personalized activities and social event ideas.
+An agentic system for discovering personalized activities and social event ideas.
 Built with Next.js, Python FastAPI, and OpenRouter LLM integration.

-The core focus initial focus is to recommend activities between two locations to help two people who live in different areas to easily meet.
+The core initial focus is to recommend activities between two locations to help two people who live in different areas to easily meet.

 ## Features

-- 🤖 **AI Agent**: Conversational agent that understands your preferences and finds activities
+- 🤖 **AI Agent**: Conversational agent that understands your preferences and finds activities, executing tool calls as needed
 - 🔍 **Web Scraping**: Scrapes activity websites to find fun things to do
 - 📊 **Google Sheets Integration**: Export activities to Google Sheets
 - 💬 **Chat Interface**: Modern chat UI using assistant-ui.com patterns